COVID-19 and Child Support in Washington State

 - Spanish / Español

-Read this if you're having trouble paying child support because you lost your job due to the COVID-19 crisis. #3283EN
+If you're having trouble paying child support because you lost your job due to the pandemic, read this. #3283EN

 The WashingtonLawHelp attorney-editors had a conversation with 2 of NJP's family law attorneys, Jill Mullins and Alex Kory, about how the Coronavirus (COVID-19) Crisis affects child support payments.